Ernst Alfred Philippson: Biography

-Since 1928, Philippson was a lecturer in English philology at the University of Cologne.
-He emigrated to the United States in September 1933, and subsequently served as assistant professor of German at the University of Michigan.
+Starting in 1928, Philippson became a lecturer in English philology at the University of Cologne.
+He emigrated to the United States in September 1933, because of anti-Jewish policies being implemented at universities in Germany.
+His Ph.D. from the University of Cologne was rescinded on the orders of Joseph Goebbels.
+Philippson subsequently served as assistant professor of German at the University of Michigan.
 During World War II he taught German in the United States Army.

 Philippson transferred to the University of Illinois at Urbana–Champaign in 1947, where he served as Associate Professor (1947-1951) and Professor (1951-1968) of Germanic Philology.
-Philippson specialized in the study of German and English literature, and Germanic religion.
+Philippson specialized in the study of German and English literature, and Germanic religion, and taught Old High German literature through to the period of 17th century literature.
 Elmer H. Antonsen, one of his students, replaced him upon his retirement at the University of Illinois.
 Philippson was deeply involved with the Journal of English and Germanic Philology, where he served as Editor (1953-1957) and Co-editor (1957-1971).
 He was a member of several learned societies, including American Association of Teachers of German, the Modern Language Association and the Linguistic Society of America.

 Philippson retired in 1968, but continued to lecture at Columbia University after his retirement.
+In 1972 the University of Cologne honored Philippson with another doctorate upon the 50th anniversary of obtaining that degree which the Nazi regime had taken away from him.
+This was the first time in history that a doctorate was re-awarded among any of the German universities.
 He died in Urbana, Illinois on 9 August 1993.